PLAN A VISIT

 Celebrating the Eucharist every Sunday is essential to us at Harvest as we are met by Christ and fed at his Table.

-• When you arrive on campus, please be sure to park on the “Life Center” side of campus because Temple Baptist worships also on Sunday and we don’t want to take their spaces.
-Once parked, just head toward the main entrance (pictured to the left) and there will be greeters there to check you in and show you where to go to the sanctuary space, hospitality area, or infant nursery.
+• When you arrive on campus, please be sure to park on the “Life Center” side of campus, because Temple Baptist worships also on Sunday in their “traditional sanctuary” and we don’t want to take their spaces.
+Once parked, just head toward the white-columned, main entrance (building pictured to the left) and there will be greeters inside to check you in and show you where to go to the sanctuary space, pastry & hospitality area, or the infant nursery/cry room.
+If you have children who will be going to Kids Church or the nursery, you will need to visit the Check-In station at the front entrance to get a security label.
+It just takes a few minutes, but If you would like to save time and pre-load your children’s information, you are welcome to do so HERE.

-• Musically, the worship service is an acoustic ensemble (piano/organ, cello, percussion, bass, and acoustic guitars) and our services are a fantastic mix of “modern”, biblical, participatory songs and traditional hymns (a fancy term would be “ancient-future” worship).
+• Musically, the worship service is an acoustic ensemble (consisting of vocals, piano/organ, cello, percussion, bass, and acoustic guitars) and is a fantastic mix of modern biblical participatory songs, traditional hymns, and spiritual songs to God (Colossians 3:16).

 • If this is new to you, we are convinced that you just need to come and see for a season.
 Come with an open heart and mind, and experience the depth, richness and beauty of Christian worship in the Anglican tradition.
 You’ll find that it is a very fresh and meaningful encounter with God the Father, and the Son, and the Holy Spirit.